erdoukki/lede-insomnia/README.md

 ![GPG and USIGN structure in the repo](artifacts/images/gpg-and-usign.png "GPG and USIGN structure in the repo")

-If you have this signed gpg and usign data nad keys, I can help you to signed firmwares and packages.
+If you have this signed gpg and usign data and keys, I can help you to signed firmwares and packages.

 ## Docker